iamshadmirza/BlogsByShad/blogs/websocket-basics/README.md

 ![Speed Graph 2](https://raw.githubusercontent.com/iamshadmirza/Blogs-by-Shad/master/blogs/websocket-basics/speed_graph2.png)

 Here you can see that the HTTP benchmark peaks at about~950 requests per second while Socket.io serves about ~3900 requests per second.
 Effective, right?
->Note: Socket.io is a JavaScript library for realtime web applications.
-It implements WebSocket internally and provides a better **//Write about this** *(Next Blog post of this series explains Socket.io in detail)*.
+>Note: Socket.io is a JavaScript library for real-time web applications.
+It implements WebSocket internally.
+Consider this as a wrapper for WebSocket which provides many more features *(Next Blog post of this series explains Socket.io in detail)*.

 ## How does WebSocket work?
 These are the steps involved in establishing a WebSocket connection.
-1. Client (browser) sends an HTTP request to the Server.
+1. The client (browser) sends an HTTP request to the Server.
 2. A connection is established via the HTTP protocol.
 3. If the server supports the WebSocket protocol, it agrees to upgrade the connection. *This is called handshake.*
 4. Now that the handshake is complete the initial HTTP connection is replaced by a WebSocket connection that uses the same underlying TCP/IP protocol.